s1v7m81/Portswigger-Writeups_WebSec/Portswigger_Web-Sec/SQL-Injection/LAB_6.md

 **Step 2 — Actual Task**

-Now we have clear structure by doing further task as do in LAB_5 and ready for retreive the data from DBMS.
+Now we have clear structure by doing further task as do in [**LAB_5**](https://github.com/s1v7m81/Portswigger-Writeups_WebSec/blob/main/Portswigger_Web-Sec/SQL-Injection/LAB_5.md) and ready for retreive the data from DBMS.
 But here in this lab some thing diffrent by purpose of learning we need to take data in **single column by concatenating with one symbol**.

-So we can use thi quary:
+So we can use this quary:

 ```http
 ' union select null,CONCAT(username,':', password) from public.users-- -